-For tree planting or stump removal in Birmingham, MI, call Cipres Tree Service for expert advice and service!
+For emergency service or a tree safety assessment in Birmingham, MI, call Cipres Tree Service now!

 The area comprising what is now the city of Birmingham was part of land ceded by Native American tribes to the United States government by the 1807 Treaty of Detroit.
 However, settlement was delayed, first by the War of 1812.
 Afterward the Surveyor-General of the United States, Edward Tiffin, made an unfavorable report regarding the placement of Military Bounty Lands for veterans of the War of 1812.
 Tiffin's report claimed that, because of marsh, in this area "There would not be an acre out of a hundred, if there would be one out of a thousand that would, in any case, admit cultivation."
 In 1818, Territorial Governor Lewis Cass led a group of men along the Indian Trail.
 The governor's party discovered that the swamp was not as extensive as Tiffin had supposed.
 Not long after Cass issued a more encouraging report about the land, interest quickened as to its suitability for settlement.